PlasticDigits/TidalDex-Telegram-BrokerBot/README.md

 # TidalDex Telegram Broker Bot

-A Telegram bot for managing crypto wallets and trading on decentralized exchanges (DEX).
+A Python Telegram bot for managing crypto wallets and trading on decentralized exchanges (DEX).

 ## Features